jwplayer/applicaster-docs/broadcast-live-events.md

 This page explains functionality that is not fully developed and tested yet.

 ## Introduction
-JW Player offers two types of live event services:
+JW Player offers different types of live services:
 - Broadcast Live 24x7
 - Broadcast Live Events
 - Instant Live

-This article describes how to implement Broadcast Live Event
+This article describes how to implement Broadcast Live Events

 ## Broadcast Live Events in JW Player and Applicaster
 <img align="right" src="./img/broadcast-live-stream-parameters.png" width="250">